jonathan-vella/what-the-caf/learning_path_modules/02_Strategy_and_Plan_Hackathon/challenges/challenge4.md

 ## Challenge 4 – Success Criteria

-1. Capture content from Challenges 1 through 3 in a presentation format.
-Max time per team is of 20mins
+1. Capture the necessary content from Challenges 1 through 3 in a presentation format.
+2. Present your high-level feasibility study in max 15mins.
-2. Impress the other teams and sell it to your coach!
+3. Impress the other teams and sell it to your coach!